ThorbenJ/ansible-keepass/INSTALL.md

     enable_plugins = keepass, host_list, script, yaml, ini, auto

-That's it, it should now be usable.
+That's it, the plugin should now be usable.